linuxmuster/linuxmuster-api/README.md

 ### Security

+#### Firewall

+> [!WARNING]
+> In his default configuration, `linuxmuster-api` listen on port 8001.
+Since the API can provide sensitive information, it's **very important** to restrict the access to this port to only the clients or machines who need it.

+#### Authentication

 The endpoints are per role and per user secured.
 Each request MUST provide a valid **JWT (JSON Web Token)** in the header (key `X-Api-Key`) to get the data.

-You can get a valid JWT token by sending username and password via Basic auth at the endpoint https://SERVER:8001/v1/auth.
+An user can get a valid JWT token by sending username and password via Basic auth at the endpoint https://SERVER:8001/v1/auth.

 ### First request